Privacy Policy

 12. Complaints

-If you have a concern about how we handle personal data, please contact our DPO first at admin@schoolgle.co.uk.
+If you have a concern about how we handle personal data, please contact our privacy lead first at privacy@schoolgle.co.uk.
 We take all complaints seriously and will aim to resolve them promptly.

 If you are not satisfied with our response, you have the right to lodge a complaint with the Information Commissioner's Office (ICO):